Pensarfeo/react-makestateful/README.md

 ## Isolating logic

 Just like hooks it is super easy to add external logic.
 Moreover, in order to isolate the access to state, you can (but you don't have to) scope lifecycle methods and makeState.
 This will not only remove possible conflicts when setting state, but will also limit the access to the full state from logic providers during the calls to ```getSnapshotBeforeUpdate```, ```componentDidUpdate```, and ```shouldComponentUpdate```.
-Withing your logic provider you can use ```makeState```, and the ```on``` setters just like you would have done if you had a regular componet.
+Within your logic provider you can use ```makeState```, and the ```on``` setters just like you would have done if you had a regular component.

 ### Syntax
 ```js